surajyadav1975fk/HTML-CSS-Projects/README.md

-# Netflix-Project
+# projects

-In this repo, i have my full project of netflix webpage, that how i created my frontend page of Netflix and this the first project i have done... i haven't include js in this yet
+In this repo, i have all my WEB dev. project folders.
+In these folder's ,i have html,css files and also the media that i have used in all project's.